 - (1) Mount Diablo Deposit consisted of 538 drill holes by previous owners and 10 drill holes by SSR.
 For drill holes that were twinned, the author used the lower of the two values assigned to the original holes.
 The mineral resource estimate used a kriging estimation method to establish ore zones with a cut-off grade of 0.5 opt Ag.
 Ordinary kriging was used to interpolate grades in the block model.
 The block models were set up with block dimensions of 25 feet by 25 feet in plan and 10 feet in height.
 The maximum search range used in the higher-grade zone was 235 feet, in the lower grade zone it was 1,000 feet and in the background zone it was 350 feet.
 Block models more than 300 feet from the nearest composite only constituted 3 percent of the total number of estimated blocks and were assigned to an inferred category. - (2) Northern Belle Deposit consisted of 226 drill holes by previous owners, of which a portion of these holes were duplicated for the Mount Diablo Deposit database.
 The mineral resource estimate used a kriging estimation method to establish ore zones with a cut-off grade of 0.5 opt Ag.
 The mineral resource estimate used multiple indicator kriging to interpolate grades in the block model.
 Block models were set up with block dimensions of 50 feet by 50 feet in plan and 20 feet in height.
-The maximum search range used in the higher-grade zone was 85 feet, in the intermediate-grade zone was 120 feet and the lower-grade zone was 140 feet and in the lower undifferentiated material below the
+The maximum search range used in the higher-grade zone was 85 feet, in the intermediate-grade zone was 120 feet and the lower-grade zone was 140 feet and in the lower undifferentiated material below the current pit topography was 260 feet.
+Block models more than 300 feet from the nearest composite only constituted 3 percent of the total number of estimated blocks and were assigned to an inferred category.

-Management's Discussion and Analysis for the nine months ended September 30, 2023
+Management's Discussion and Analysis for the year ended December 31, 2023

-- current pit topography was 260 feet.
-Block models more than 300 feet from the nearest composite only constituted 3 percent of the total number of estimated blocks and were assigned to an inferred category. - (3) Low Grade Stockpile is based on limited and incomplete data and documentation.
-Material placed on the on the stockpiles ranged from 0.5 to 0.65 opt Ag.
+(3) Low Grade Stockpile is based on limited and incomplete data and documentation.
+Material placed on the on the stockpiles ranged from 0.5 to 0.65 opt Aq.